JaxPlays-Inc/jaxplays.org/sites/jaxplays/content/productions/2025/2025-The-Mystery-of-Edwin-Drood.md

   - Mystery
   - Comedy
 description: "Dive into the interactive world of 'The Mystery of Edwin Drood,' where the audience decides the ending of this playful adaptation of Charles Dickens’ unfinished novel."
----
-The Mystery of Edwin Drood is a unique theatrical experience that allows the audience to influence the outcome of the story.
-Set in the small English town of Cloisterham, the musical begins with the mysterious disappearance of young Edwin Drood.
-What makes this production distinct is its presentation as a play within a play, performed by the raucous and charismatic members of the Music Hall Royale.
-The intrigue deepens as the actors portraying townsfolk become suspects in Edwin’s disappearance.
-With each performance, the audience votes on the identity of the murderer, potentially altering the story’s conclusion.
-This engaging approach, combined with Rupert Holmes' witty dialogue and catchy tunes, ensures a fresh and thrilling theatrical experience every night.

-### Musical numbers
-{{< columns >}}
+musical_numbers: |
+  {{col-begin}}
-#### Act I
+  ;Act I
   * "There You Are" – Full Company
   * "A Man Could Go Quite Mad" – John Jasper
   * "Two Kinsmen" – John Jasper and Edwin Drood
   * "Moonfall" – Rosa Bud
   * "Moonfall Quartet" – Rosa Bud, Helena Landless, Wendy and Beatrice
   * "The Wages of Sin" – Princess Puffer
   * "Ceylon" – Neville, Helena and Company
   * "A British Subject" – Neville, Helena, Drood, Rosa, Crisparkle and Company
   * "Both Sides of the Coin" – Mayor Sapsea and John Jasper
   * "Perfect Strangers" – Rosa Bud and Edwin Drood
   * "No Good Can Come from Bad" – Neville, Jasper, Rosa, Drood, Helena, Crisparkle and Waiter
   * "Never the Luck" – Bax / Bazzard and Company
   * "Off To The Races - The Chariman, Sir Durdles, Deputy and Company
-<--->
+  {{col-break}}
-#### Act II
+  ;Act II
   * "An English Music Hall" – Chairman and Company
   * "Settling Up the Score" – Princess Puffer, Dick Datchery and Company
   * "Don't Quit While You're Ahead" – Puffer, Datchery and Company
   * "Murderer's Confession" - Audience Choice
   * "Perfect Strangers" - Audience Choice
   * "The Writing on the Wall" – Drood and Company
-{{< /columns >}}
+  {{col-end}}
+---
+The Mystery of Edwin Drood is a unique theatrical experience that allows the audience to influence the outcome of the story.
+Set in the small English town of Cloisterham, the musical begins with the mysterious disappearance of young Edwin Drood.
+What makes this production distinct is its presentation as a play within a play, performed by the raucous and charismatic members of the Music Hall Royale.
+The intrigue deepens as the actors portraying townsfolk become suspects in Edwin’s disappearance.
+With each performance, the audience votes on the identity of the murderer, potentially altering the story’s conclusion.
+This engaging approach, combined with Rupert Holmes' witty dialogue and catchy tunes, ensures a fresh and thrilling theatrical experience every night.
  Not included in the original cast recording

 ''†'' Reinstated for the 2012 Broadway revival